SudoSpartanDan/AIPlaysJackBox/README.md

 | JackBox Party Pack 7  | Quiplash 3             | [ ]              |
 | Standalone            | Drawful 2              | [x]              |

+### Not every game will get AI support.
+Why?

+#### Screen Interactions

+Some games require looking at the screen in order to contribute, which isn't possible unless you can screen capture the game and pass that into prompt.
+Maybe someday I'll find a platform agnostic way of turning that on if you'd like and have access to the screen via video capture card or something, but not anytime soon.

+#### Trivia Games

+I tested with this...
+AI destroys all other players and isn't necessarily funny to watch.
+All the bots just get everything right.

+#### Out Loud Play

+Some of the games lean heavy into players interacting with each other.
+Could I program that?
+Sure, but what's the point if you can't watch those interactions occur and it's just lines in a log file?

 ## Supported Chat Model Providers

 | Provider              | Setup Needed                   |